-No matter where you are in the world, Chronicle by Biltmore always hits the style spot.
-Constructed of hand-woven Ecuadorian straw, this summer fedora hat can top off any ensemble, whether you're on a tropical South American adventure or simply braving the urban jungle at home.
-The 2-inch short brim and cool grey palette (also available in caramel) keep things neat and tidy, while the fun map print on the double bow is sure to be a conversation starter wherever you go.
+No matter where you are in the world, Roswell safari hat by Scala always hits the style spot.
+Made in the U.S.A., and constructed of hand-woven grade 8 Ecuadorian straw, this summer fedora hat can top off any ensemble, whether you're on a tropical South American adventure or simply braving the urban jungle at home.
+The 2 1/4-inch short brim keeps things neat and tidy, while and tea-colored grosgrain band adds a warm accent, making it an instant head-turner wherever you go.

 Who says Panama hats can't show off some color?
-Dyed in a rich blue hue, Brooklyn's Indio wide-brim hat is for the woman who takes the "all eyes on me" approach to fashion.
-Trimmed in a Navajo woven band and made in the USA of Ecuadorian straw, this sexy topper will have you looking hot and feeling cool during those warm-weather days and nights.
+Dyed in a rich tea hue, Brooklyn's big-brim Arianna hat is for the woman who takes the "all eyes on me" approach to fashion.
+Made from hand-woven panama, a frayed 6" brim, and equippped with an inner drawstring sweatband, this sexy topper will have you looking hot and feeling cool during those warm-weather days and nights.